Constant Payoff Property in Zero-Sum Stochastic Games with a Finite Horizon: Introduction

 \section{Introduction}

 Zero-sum stochastic games \cite{SH53} model dynamic interactions between two adversarial players.
-At each stage $m \geq 1$, Player 1 selects an action $i_m$ and Player 2 selects an action $j_m$, possibly using randomization.
+At each stage $m \geq 1$, Player 1 selects an action $i_m$ and Player 2 selects an action $j_m$ simultaneously, possibly using randomization.
 Player 1 receives a stage payoff $g_m:=g(\omega_m,i_m,j_m)$, and Player 2 receives $-g_m$, where $\omega_m$ is a random variable called the \textit{state}.
 The distribution of $\omega_m$ depends only on $(\omega_{m-1},i_{m-1},j_{m-1})$.
 Moreover, at the end of each stage $m$, players are informed of $i_m$, $j_m$ and $\omega_{m+1}$.

 In the \textit{$n$-stage game}, the total payoff is the expectation of the Cesaro mean $\frac{1}{n} \sum_{m=1}^n g_m$, while in the \textit{$\lambda$-discounted game}, the total payoff is the expectation of the Abel mean $\sum_{m \geq 1} \lambda (1-\lambda)^{m-1} g_m$.
 In both games, Player 1 aims to maximize the total payoff while Player 2 seeks to minimize it.
-The state space and action sets are assumed to be finite.
+Unless explicitly stated otherwise, the state space and action sets are assumed to be finite (\textit{finite stochastic game}).
 The value of the $n$-stage game is denoted by $v_n$, and the value of the $\lambda$-discounted game is denoted by $v_\lambda$.
 Significant effort has been dedicated to studying the asymptotic behavior of stochastic games as $n$ tends to infinity and $\lambda$ goes to 0.
 A seminal result by Bewley and Kohlberg \cite{BK76} shows that $(v_\lambda)$ and $(v_n)$ converge to the same limit $v^*$, called the \textit{limit value}.
 Recently, Attia and Oliu-Barton \cite{AOB19} provided a characterization of $v^*$.
 However, the limit value may not exist when the state is unobserved or when the state space is infinite \cite{Z15}.
 Similarly, it may not exist if one of the action sets is infinite \cite{vigeral13,SV15b,Z13}.